CExA-project/ddc/docs/transformations.md

 - Fourier and Splines basis use-cases are quite different.
 Thus - as shown below - the so-called "evaluator" is not implemented for Fourier (while inverse DFT is) and inverse Spline transform is not implemented (while Spline evaluation is).
 - FFT backends support 1D to 3D Fourier transforms.
 General n-dimensional Spline transform would be a mess to implement for all supported boundary conditions so we limit to the 2D case.
-- DFT is not currently supported in batched configuration (but it may be the subject of futur development).
+- DFT is not currently supported in batched configuration (but it may be the subject of future development).
 Batched splines are supported.

 To summarize the available features of the two kernels: